pangpang20/gaussdb-python/docs/basic/install.rst

 ``requirements.txt`` file, ``setup.py``, ``pyproject.toml`` dependencies...)
 you should probably specify one of the following:

-- If your project is a library, add a dependency on ``psycopg``.
-This will make sure that your library will have the ``psycopg`` package with the right interface and leaves the possibility of choosing a specific implementation to the end user of your library.
+- If your project is a library, add a dependency on ``gaussdb``.
+This will make sure that your library will have the ``gaussdb`` package with the right interface and leaves the possibility of choosing a specific implementation to the end user of your library.

-- If your project is a final application (e.g. a service running on a server) you can require a specific implementation, for instance ``psycopg[c]``, after you have made sure that the prerequisites are met (e.g. the depending libraries and tools are installed in the host machine).
+- If your project is a final application (e.g. a service running on a server) you can require a specific implementation, for instance ``gaussdb[c]``, after you have made sure that the prerequisites are met (e.g. the depending libraries and tools are installed in the host machine).

-In both cases you can specify which version of Psycopg to use using `requirement specifiers`__.
+In both cases you can specify which version of GaussDB to use using `requirement specifiers`__.

 .. __: https://pip.pypa.io/en/stable/reference/requirement-specifiers/

-If you want to make sure that a specific implementation is used you can specify the :envvar:`PSYCOPG_IMPL` environment variable: importing the library will fail if the implementation specified is not available.
+If you want to make sure that a specific implementation is used you can specify the :envvar:`GAUSSDB_IMPL` environment variable: importing the library will fail if the implementation specified is not available.
 See :ref:`pq-impl`.